nagordon/ifcuriousthenlearn/README.md

     # or build automatically
     nikola build -a

-To run a local webserver and open a browser
+To run a local webserver and open a browser, or view at http://127.0.0.1:8000/

     nikola serve -b

 or to do both build and serve automatically